Brianna Clark

 Brianna Clark (born 25 May 1995) is an Australian rugby league footballer who plays as a er for the Brisbane Broncos in the NRL Women's Premiership and the Valleys Diehards in the QRL Women's Premiership.

-She is a Prime Minister's XIII representative.
+She is a New Zealand, Prime Minister's XIII and Queensland representative.

 Background

 Born in Brisbane, Clark was raised in Sarina, Queensland and attended Sarina State High School.
 Clark played soccer growing up, moving to the United States to play for Indian Hills Community College in Ottumwa, Iowa.

 Playing career

 In 2017, Clark began playing rugby league for the Mackay Magpies.
 In 2019, Clark joined the Wests Panthers in South East Queensland Women's Division 1, starting at in their Grand Final win over the Burleigh Bears.

 In May 2019, she represented Queensland Country at the Women's National Championships.
 On 11 October 2019, she represented the Prime Minister's XIII in their win over Fiji in Suva.